 J. Montgomery Bailey was the “correspondent” for the Danbury Times, contributing a vast amount of written material under such pseudonyms as “High Private Manton”, “Splifkins”, and others.
 His “Life in the Seventeenth” series ran throughout his three year enlistment.
 In the fall of 1863, following his capture at Gettysburg, he wrote a series entitled “Under Guard, OR, Sunny South in Slices”.
 This series covered his capture and subsequent imprisonment.
-Here are the first three installments of that series, which cover his involvement in the Battle of Gettysburg, preceded by a very brief letter printed on July 9th – for many the first news they may have had about loved ones in Company C.
+Here are the first three installments, which cover his involvement in the Battle of Gettysburg, preceded by a very brief letter printed on July 9th – for many the first news they may have had about loved ones in Company C.

 I well remember the night of the 30th of June.
 The sky was clear of clouds and filled with bright glittering stars.
 The moon threw a calm, mellow light over our camp, and the surrounding hills.
 We were lying at Emmittsburg in Maryland, near the Pennsylvania border.
 We felt that our marching was about done for the present, and that we were on the eve of a heavy struggle.
 The solemnity which always foreruns a battle, pervaded our minds, intensifying our thoughts of home, and weaving shadows of anxiety across our future.
 The conflict was imminent.
 All through the day flying rumors came on all sides.
 Lee had destroyed Harrisburg, routed the militia, and was rapidly advancing on us by way of Gettysburg.
 I stood leaning against a camp stake, gazing dreamily across the hill, with mind reverting to Chancellorsville and filled with anticipations of a second edition so soon to be issued.
 In imagination I was amid the carnage, surrounded by gleaming bayonets and staggering wounded, while the air resounded with the unearthly hiss and whiz of shot and shell, and piercing cries of the mangled combatants.
 While thus wrapt in bloody glory, I felt a hand laid on my shoulder, and a familiar whisper greeted me with the question,